sahilxdxd/25MCI10266_SahilGupta_25MAM_KAR-1_DBMS/README.md

 ```

-## Question 1 Answer :
+## Question 1: Write a SQL query to find all unique pairs of employees who report to the same manager.
-### Write a SQL query to find all unique pairs of employees who report to the same manager.
+### Answer:

 ```sql
 SELECT